Economy of Karnataka

-Karnataka is one of the highest economic growth states in India with an expected GSDP (Gross State Domestic Product) growth of 9.5% in the 2021–22 fiscal year.
-The total expected GSDP of Karnataka in 2022–2023 is about $240 billion.
-Karnataka recorded one of the highest growth rates in terms of GDP and per capita GDP in the last decade compared to other Indian states.
-In 2008–09, the tertiary sector contributed the most to GSDP (US$31.6 billion─55 percent), followed by the secondary sector ($17 billion─29 percent), and the primary sector (US$9.5 billion─16 percent).
+The economy of the State of Karnataka is the 3rd largest in India, with a GSDP (Gross State Domestic Product) of $361 billion or $1.6 trillion PPP.
+It has a developed and diversified economy, and is home to one of the world’s largest and most important technology clusters.

 With an overall GDP growth of 56.2% and a per capita GDP growth of 43.9% in the last decade, Karnataka surpassed many other states in India, pushing Karnataka's per capita income in Indian Rupee terms to sixth place.
 Karnataka received US$2,026.4 million worth of Foreign Direct Investment for the fiscal year 2008–09, placing it at the third spot among states in India.
 At the end of 2004, the unemployment rate of Karnataka was 4.57% compared to a national rate of 5.99%.
 For the fiscal year 2006–07 the inflation rate of Karnataka was 4.4%, which was less than the national average.

 Between 2011-12 and 2017-18, the GSDP of the state grew at a Compound Annual Growth Rate (CAGR) of 13.11 per cent to reach ₹ 12.69 trillion (US$196.88 billion) and the net state domestic product (NSDP) grew at a CAGR of 12.83 per cent to reach ₹ 11.45 trillion (US$177.68 billion).

 A fiscal year in Karnataka begins on 1 April of the previous calendar year and ends on 31 March of the year with which it is numbered.

-After Bengaluru Urban, Dakshina Kannada (Mangaluru) Hubli-Dharwad and Belagavi districts contribute the highest revenue to the state respectively.
+Following Bengaluru Urban, the Dakshina Kannada (Mangaluru), Hubli-Dharwad, and Belagavi districts contribute the highest revenue to the state, respectively.